tolitius/mount/doc/differences-from-component.md

 Development workflows vary and tend to be a subjective / preference based more than a true recipe, but I believe it is much cleaner to run tests in the _separate_ REPL / process.
 Moreover run them continuesly: i.e. `boot watch speak test`: this way you don't event need to look at that other REPL / terminal, Boot will _tell_ you whether the tests pass or fail after any file is changed.

 Mount keeps states in namespaces, hence the app becomes "[The One](https://en.wikipedia.org/wiki/Neo_(The_Matrix))", and there can't be "multiples The Ones".
 In practice, if we are talking about stateful external resources, there is trully only _one_ of them with a given configuration.
 Different configuration => different state.
-It's is that simple.
+It's that simple.

 Testing is not alien to Mount and it knows how to do a thing or two: